npm/rfcs/accepted/0026-package-version-link-keyword.md

 git clone git@github.com:me/new-project.git
 cd new-project
 npm install
-[ERROR] Expected package `nother-dep` to be linked, but not found.
-You must npm link package `nother-dep` at version ^5.15.0 to continue.
+# npm tries to download `nother-dep` at ^5.15.0 but can't find it because this is a new branch of development
+[ERROR] Package `nother-dep` is specified as 'linked'.
+You may need to clone it separately at version ^5.15.0 and run `npm link`.
 Comment: "clone github.com:cool-producer/nother-dep.git and check out branch great-improvements"

 # Ok, we know exactly what to do.... but let's say we weren't paying that much attention
 cd ~/my-repos